mitsuba-renderer/drjit/src/python/docstr.rst

     This implementation computes the result directly from explicit differentiated basis functions.
 It has no autodiff support.

-    The resulting gradient and hessian have been multiplied by the spatial extents to count for the transformation from the unit size volume to the size of its shape.
+    The resulting gradient has been multiplied by the spatial extents to count for the transformation from the unit size volume to the size of its shape.

 .. topic:: Texture_eval_cubic_hessian